UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_01.md

 Notes:

-To understand analogy-based algorithms it’s useful to think of data as points in a high dimensional space.
+To understand analogy-based algorithms it’s useful to think of data as points in a high-dimensional space.

   - Our `X` represents the problem in terms of relevant **features** with one dimension for each **feature** (column).